SoloDoloRolo/SoloDoloRolo/README.md

-## I'm a Computer Scinece Engineering Technology Major @ UToledo 📓
+## I'm a Computer Science Engineering Technology Major @ UToledo 📓

 - 🔭 Jack of all trades, master of a few 🧠
 - 🌱 I’m currently learning everything that I can fit in with coursework